3’x3’ Wind Tunnel Resources for UG Students

 Tunnel Operation: Please refer to this short operation manual for a reminder of tunnel controls once your initial training is complete.

 Health and Safety: All users of the tunnel must complete the online EHS safety courses as defined by the department.
-See https://www.aa.washington.edu/students/safety for more details.
+See Lab Safety Training for details.

 Standard equipment: The following standard equipment is available for Junior design projects and Capstones.
 Notification must be given prior to your scheduled wind tunnel time of which equipment you desire to use.